panique/laravel-sass/README.md

 ```

 The first parameter is the relative path to your scss folder (create one) and the second parameter is the relative
 path to your css folder.
+Usually it totally makes sense to create those folders in the public folder.
 Make sure PHP can write into the css folder by giving the folder
 `sudo chmod -R 777 public/css` (when being in /var/www).
 **Note:** 777 is just for development, in a production server there's no need to give that folder any write-rights.